PlantedML/glex/README.md

 Global explanations for tree-based models by decomposing regression or classification functions into the sum of main components and interaction components of arbitrary order.
-Calculates SHAP values and q-interaction SHAP for all values of q for tree-based models such as xgboost.
+Calculates exact intervetniaonal SHAP values and q-interaction interventional SHAP (q being the highest order of interaction present in the model) for tree-based models such as xgboost.

+See the accompanying paper for more details and exact definitions: “Unifying local and global model explanations by functional decomposition of low dimensional structures" [(arxiv)](https://arxiv.org/abs/2208.06151).
 ## Installation

 You can install the development version of glex from